moostrik/ofxX4/README.md

 * NOTE: in include/X4.h two lines are commnted out: line 17 #include <pshpack1.h> and line 176 #include <poppack.h>

+# KNOWN BUGS
+* There is a bug in the OSX API where getNumDevices will always return the number of devices found on start of the application
+* There is a bug in the OSX API where getInputPreferredTimings() does not return values, the addon returns getInputCurrentTimings() instead";

 # TODO ofxX4#
 * better load and unload of DLL